Assessing Vision-Language Models for Perception in Autonomous Underwater Robotic Software: Experiment Design

 To ensure a fair evaluation across models, the above-selected VLMs have a similar parameter count of 7B each.
+Different parameter counts affect the model's complexity and performance, ranging from less to more powerful behavior.
 Evaluation metrics were computed per image and aggregated at the dataset level, reporting summary statistics including mean, standard deviation, minimum, and maximum values.
 For each input image, a model generated textual predictions, token-level probability distributions, which served as the basis for evaluating performance and uncertainty metrics.
 To obtain deterministic predictions suitable for our classification task, all VLMs were executed with the same configurations and a zero temperature value for deterministic outputs.

-\paragraph{\textbf{Prompt Design:}} A single domain-dependent, zero-shot, and instruction-style prompt was used for all VLMs and datasets to elicit multi-label outputs with semantic consistency.
+\paragraph{\textbf{Prompt Design}} A single domain-dependent, zero-shot, and instruction-style same prompt was used across all VLMs and datasets to elicit multi-label outputs with semantic consistency.
 Table~\ref{tab:prompt_template} reports the prompt template and an example output.
 This design enforces structured outputs, while allowing open-vocabulary reasoning, enabling fair cross-model comparison.
 Each model's generated text was post-processed using the exact consistent label mapping to four classes to compute per-image performance metrics, including Precision, Recall, F1-scores, and Jaccard similarity index.

-\paragraph{\textbf{Execution Environment:}} All experiments were conducted in Python and PyTorch on a workstation equipped with an NVIDIA RTX-5090 GPU.
+\paragraph{\textbf{Execution Environment}} All experiments were conducted in Python and PyTorch on a workstation equipped with an NVIDIA RTX-5090 GPU.
 Each VLM was evaluated in \emph{zero-shot inference mode}, without any additional training or fine-tuning, to ensure a fair comparison across models.